liamcharger/openavatar-ios/README.md

-# Welcome to Openavatar frontend for iOS
+# Welcome to the Openavatar frontend for iOS

 Openavatar is an open-source alternative to Gravatar, and products like it.
 This project was built for High Seas.